pangiole/akka-wamp/docs/src/main/paradox/client/futures.md

 ### Handler
-The client can register any function able to handle incoming invocations.
-It can be either an invocation handler or a lambda handler as explained further below.
+The client can register any callback function given either as an invocation handler or as _lambda_ handler.

+Please note that, as this API is build atop of [Akka Wamp Actors](../actors.html), your callback function will be invoked in the same thread which delivers the [Invocation](../messages.html) message from underlying actor's mailbox.
+Therefore, it is safe to close your callback over free variables as there's no risk to have multiple threads executing the handler at the same time.

 #### Lambda Handler
 The client can register a lambda handler that accepts as many parameters as you would expect to be conveyed by incoming invocations.